 Existing System Representation: The representation of the New York State Power System developed as specified in Section 25.5.5 of this Attachment S.

-External CRIS Rights: A determination of deliverability within the Rest of State Capacity Region (i.e., Load Zones A – F), awarded by the ISO for a term of five (5) years or longer, to a specified number of Megawatts of External Installed Capacity that satisfy the requirements set forth in Section 25.7.11 of this Attachment S to the ISO OATT, and that can be certified in a Bilateral Transaction used for the NYCA and not a Locality, or sold into the NYCA for an Installed Capacity auction and not in an Installed Capacity auction for a Locality.Final Decision Round: The round of ISO-communicated cost estimates and Developer responses for a Class Year Interconnection Facilities Study, in which all remaining eligible Developers issue an Acceptance Notice and post Security.
+External CRIS Rights: A determination of deliverability within the Rest of State Capacity Region (i.e., Load Zones A – F), awarded by the ISO for a term of five (5) years or longer, to a specified number of Megawatts of External Installed Capacity that satisfy the requirements set forth in Section 25.7.11 of this Attachment S to the ISO OATT, and that can be certified in a Bilateral Transaction used for the NYCA and not a Locality, or sold into the NYCA for an Installed Capacity auction and not in an Installed Capacity auction for a Locality.

+External-to-ROS Deliverability Rights: The meaning set forth in Section 2.5 of the Services Tariff.

+Final Decision Round: The round of ISO-communicated cost estimates and Developer responses for a Class Year Interconnection Facilities Study, in which all remaining eligible Developers issue an Acceptance Notice and post Security.

 Financial Settlement: The Settlement Agreement approved by FERC in Docket Nos.
 EL02-125-000 and EL02-125-001 addressing the financial issues raised in those proceedings.